If your site isn’t earning many clicks, it’s time to evaluate your SEO strategy.

 SEO is commonly grouped into three categories:

-Off-page SEO: Off-page SEO includes the content not on your site.
+• Off-page SEO: Off-page SEO includes the content not on your site.
 Having backlinks — places where other websites link back to your content or webpage — significantly improves your SEO.
 Search engines like Google view these links as votes of confidence in your content.
-If someone wants their content to redirect to your website, it's because they see value in your page's content and trust a reader can rely on your site for additional information.
+If someone wants their content to redirect to your website, it's because they see value in your page's content and trust their readers can rely on your site for additional information.

-Technical SEO: Technical SEO involves "behind-the-scenes" factors like page speeds, responsive web design, image optimization, and more.
+• Technical SEO: Technical SEO involves "behind-the-scenes" factors like page speeds, responsive web design, image optimization, and more.
 Google penalizes websites with slow page loading times or images that aren’t optimized for multiple devices.
-This is the process of indexing — the Google crawler analyzes the page for content and meaning, then stores it in the Google index according to its quality and relevance.
+This is the process of indexing — the Google crawler analyzes the page for content and meaning and then stores it in the Google index according to its quality and relevance.

 To avoid a poor ranking by Google and other search engines, follow these best practices and trends for all SEO types.

-Why you need tools for your site’s SEO
+Why do you need SEO tools for your website?

 Quality content is the foundation of SEO.
 The words, pictures, links, and videos on your website are the primary information it shares with visitors.
 Visitors search for high-quality content and accurate information, and search engines know this — that’s why SERPs prioritize pages that meet rigorous expectations.